sebnyberg/autoio/README.md

 # autoio
-Convenience IO functions for automatically opening, closing and flushing
+Convenience IO functions for automatically opening, closing and flushing.